headercom

 If you have three educational loans, one old car loan, and two housing loans, you can merge all of them into one.
 This will make it much easier for you to manage the monthly payments and make your monthly budget more manageable.

-Consolidation is, thus, a good idea if you want to lower your interest rate and eliminate the risk of paying late charges.
+Debt Consolidation Loan is, thus, a good idea if you want to lower your interest rate and eliminate the risk of paying late charges.
 If you take out a loan and pay it off with one consolidation, you'll save yourself some money, and you won't have to worry about multiple loans.

 5. Come Up with a Good Repayment Plan